Final Fantasy VII: Art design

 Another prominent artist was Nomura.
 Having impressed Sakaguchi with his proposed ideas, which were handwritten and illustrated rather than simply typed on a PC, Nomura was brought on as main character designer.
 Nomura stated that when he was brought on, the main scenario had not been completed, but he "went along like, 'I guess first off you need a hero and a heroine', and from there drew the designs while thinking up details about the characters.
 After [he'd] done the hero and heroine, [he] carried on drawing by thinking what kind of characters would be interesting to have.
 When [he] handed over the designs [he'd] tell people the character details [he'd] thought up, or write them down on a separate sheet of paper".
-The chibi sprite art could not be carried over from earlier games, as that would not fit with the new graphical direction.
+Something that could not be carried over from earlier titles was the chibi sprite art, as that would not fit with the new graphical direction.
 Naora, in his role as an assistant character designer and art director, helped adjust each character's appearance so the actions they performed were believable.
 When designing Cloud and Sephiroth, Nomura was influenced by his view of their rivalry mirroring the legendary animosity between Miyamoto Musashi and Sasaki Kojirō, with Cloud and Sephiroth being Musashi and Kojirō respectively.
 Sephiroth's look was defined as "kakkoii", a Japanese term combining good looks with coolness.
 Several of Nomura's designs evolved substantially during development.
-Cloud's original design of slicked-back black hair with no spikes was intended to reduce polygon count and contrast with Sephiroth's long, flowing silver hair.
-However, Nomura feared that such masculinity could prove unpopular with fans, so he redesigned Cloud to feature a shock of spiky, bright blond hair.
+Cloud's original design of slicked-back black hair was deemed "not very heroic", so developers changed his hair color to bright blond.
 Vincent's occupation changed from researcher to detective to chemist, and finally to a former Turk with a tragic past.